-What You Need to Know About the End of the Tax Disc
+What You Need to Know About Changes to the Tax Disc

 After 93 years, an iconic part of British motoring is coming to an end.
 The paper tax disc is being phased out on the 1st of October in favour of a direct debit tax payment system that simplifies the process of paying tax for motorists.

 Paper tax discs are being phased out in October after being used for more than 90 years.
 Image © Depositphotos.com/Stephan Morris

 While the new laws are due to take effect on the 1st of October, many drivers remain unaware that any changes have been made.
 A recent poll found that 40% of drivers did not know that there were impending changes to the tax disc coming.

 In this guide, we’ll cover all that you need to know about the phasing out of the tax disc.
 From fines for non-compliance to new payment options, read on to learn more about the end of the tax disc and the upcoming changes to car tax laws.

 From the 1st of October onwards, the paper tax disc will be phased out.
 Car owners will still need to pay tax on their vehicles, and taxes will not be transferred for used vehicles.https://twitter.com/Lorna_Blackmore/status/507809835484995585

 Instead of paying for a paper tax disc, vehicle owners will need to register their car online for Vehicle Excise Duty.
 The Driver and Vehicle Licencing Agency (DVLA) offers a variety of tax payment options for car owners, including online direct debit, via phone or at the Post Office.